Pet Insurance Advice & Products

 The Role of New Lodge

-We photocopy all claim forms and keep a record on our computer system of any claim made.
+We scan all claim forms to our records and keep a record on our computer system of any claim made.
 This information may have to be released to insurance companies on request.
 We ask that completed claim forms are collected from reception after their completion, and will not post them.

-Whatever company your pet may be insured with, we complete our part of insurance forms at no extra charge.
+Whatever company your pet may be insured with, we complete our part of insurance forms for a small fee, whether digital or paper.

 Broadly there are three main types of pet insurance: